-Granted, when you spend five days a week and several hours a day with the same people, some sense of familiarity is likely to occur.
-Especially when you find things in common in your personal life as well as at work.
+Granted, when you were spending five days a week and several hours a day with the same people in the work arena, some sense of familiarity occurred.

 So, yes, extending a compliment to a coworker, boss, manager, or anyone else at work is a good and positive thing.

 However, in order for your compliment to be appreciated and received as sincere, you have to give it in an appropriate manner.

 If you're an insincere, impulsive "complimenter," or if you think you're just terrible at it to begin with, there is hope.
 Like any other mannerly skill, complimenting coworkers (or anyone else) can be learned.